 What You Can Do

 Look up your state’s science and social studies standards, and write to your representatives in support of better ones (usually Next Generation Science Standards).
 Pay attention to your local school board elections, and which climate change curriculum your child’s school uses.
-Supplement your kids’ learning by offering them books from the summer environmental reading list.
+Supplement your kids’ learning by offering them books from our environmental reading lists.
 And keep exposing them to nature and encouraging them to learn science of all kinds.